Rehmanafaiz/Rehmanafaiz/README.md

-👋 Hey there!
-I'm Rehmana Faiz, a passionate coder and aspiring developer currently in my fifth semester of computer science.
-Here's a bit about me:
+👩‍💻 Hey there!
+I'm Rehmana Faiz – a passionate coder and aspiring software developer, currently in my 6th semester of a Bachelor’s in Computer Science 🎓.

-🚀 **Skills**: Proficient in C#, Java, HTML, Python, and CSS.
-I'm on a mission to continually sharpen my coding prowess and expand my knowledge.

-💡 **Projects**: You'll find a mix of personal projects and coursework here.
-I love experimenting with new technologies and solving real-world problems through code.

-🌐 **Web Enthusiast**: I have a soft spot for web development.
-From building responsive websites to crafting beautiful user interfaces, I'm all about creating engaging online experiences.
+🛠️ Technical Skills:
+Proficient in C#, Java, Python, HTML, and CSS.
+Currently exploring JavaScript and planning to dive into Node.js for full-stack development 🌐.
+Experienced with Git, SQL, and cloud platforms ☁️.
+Familiar with OOP, data structures, and Agile workflows 🔄.

+💡 Projects & Experience:
+Whether it's personal projects or academic work, I love turning ideas into code 💻.
+My involvement in hackathons and coding competitions 🤖 helps me strengthen my problem-solving and collaboration skills 🤝.

+🌍 Web Development Enthusiast:
+I enjoy designing responsive websites and building intuitive user interfaces 🎨.
+Bringing digital experiences to life on the web is my creative playground 🕸️.

+📚 Learning & Growth:
+Tech is always evolving—and so am I! 🔁 I’m committed to continuous learning, staying curious, and expanding my knowledge every day 🚀.

+✨ Vision & Passion:
+I'm passionate about using technology to make a positive impact 💡.
+My goal is to develop meaningful, user-centric software that improves lives 🌱.

+🔗 Let’s Connect:
-📚 **Learning Journey**: I'm constantly learning and pushing my boundaries.
-Join me on this exciting journey through the world of technology.
+Feel free to explore my repositories, see what I’m working on, and join me on this exciting journey through the world of code 💫👩‍💻.

-🌟 **Passion**: Beyond the lines of code, I'm passionate about making a positive impact through technology.
-Let's code for a brighter future!

-🌈 Connect with me, explore my repositories, and let's embark on this coding adventure together.